jcseahawks/1Z0-808/README.md

     What are true?
 (Choose all that apply.)

-    A. **The class Tablet will NOT compile**
+    1. **The class Tablet will NOT compile**
-    B. The interface Gadget will NOT compile
+    2. The interface Gadget will NOT compile
-    C. The output will be <i>plug in show book</i>
+    3. The output will be <i>plug in show book</i>
-    D. The abstract class Electronic will NOT compile
+    4. The abstract class Electronic will NOT compile
-    E. The class Tablet CANNOT both extend and implement
+    5. The class Tablet CANNOT both extend and implement